George Frederick Shrady Sr.: Medical career

 In the capacity of assistant surgeon in the United States Army, Dr. Shrady was assigned to duty during the Civil War at the Central Park Hospital, New York, but later was detailed to field duty on the operating corps.
 At the close of the war he returned to private practice and quickly acquired a prominent place in the surgical profession.
-It was through his attendance on General Grant during the latter's last illness that Dr. Shrady first sprang into national fame.
+It was through his attendance on President Grant during the latter's last illness that Dr. Shrady first sprang into national fame.
 While Grant, the public idol, lay ill, an entire nation hung on the words of Dr. Shrady.
 His skill went far toward alleviating Grant's sufferings at the close of his illness.
-Afterward, when Emperor Frederick was seized with an ailment similar to that of which General Grant had died, Sir Morell Mackenzie, the famous English specialist in throat diseases, who was attending the Emperor, kept in communication by cable with Dr. Shrady for purposes of consultation, and imparted to the latter each change of symptom as it occurred.
+Afterward, when Emperor Frederick was seized with an ailment similar to that of which President Grant had died, Sir Morell Mackenzie, the famous English specialist in throat diseases, who was attending the Emperor, kept in communication by cable with Dr. Shrady for purposes of consultation, and imparted to the latter each change of symptom as it occurred.

 After President Garfield had been shot, Dr. Shrady was called into consultation by Dr. Bliss as a surgical pathologist, and later made a report to the profession and the public, in behalf of the staff, touching the results of the autopsy.
 He took part in the autopsy on the body of the assassin Guiteau, and aided materially in settling several points that had been raised as to the sanity of Guiteau when he shot President Garfield.
 In 1890, when Kemmler was electrocuted, the first murderer to receive capital punishment by this method, Dr. Shrady was one of the medical experts appointed to witness the execution.
 His observations led him to condemn electrocution unqualifiedly.